 - 1.30.
-The membership of a Subject Examination Board shall be as follows: - i. a Chair, appointed to the role by Senate, or its delegated authority; - ii. a Deputy Chair, appointed to the role by Senate, or its delegated authority; - iii. the programme coordinators or directors; - iv. the internal examiners for the modules under consideration; - v. the external and intercollegiate examiners; - vi. the Vice-Principal (Teaching & Learning), who may attend any examination board as a member. - 1.31.
-The following may be in attendance: - i. the Secretary to the SEB; - ii. representatives from other SEBs, where students on joint programmes are under consideration; - iii. the Academic Registrar (or nominee) has the right to attend and speak at any SEB meeting; - iv. the Principal, Faculty Vice-Principal & Executive Dean, and Faculty Dean for Taught Programmes have the right to attend and speak at any SEB meeting; - v. assistant internal examiners. - 1.32.
-Attendance at the SEB shall be compulsory for all members except the Vice-Principal (Teaching & Learning), unless the absence is approved by the Head of School or Institute. - 1.33.
+The membership of a Subject Examination Board shall be as follows: - i. a Chair, appointed to the role by Senate, or its delegated authority; - ii. a Deputy Chair, appointed to the role by Senate, or its delegated authority; - iii. the programme coordinators or directors; - iv. the internal examiners for the modules under consideration; - v. the external and intercollegiate examiners; - vi. the DEB Chair, who may attend any examination board under the DEB's jurisdiction as a member; - vii. the Vice-Principal (Teaching & Learning), who may attend any examination board as a member. - 1.31.
+The following may be in attendance: - i. the Secretary to the SEB; - ii. representatives from other SEBs, where students on joint programmes are under consideration; - iii. the Academic Registrar (or nominee); - iv. the Principal, Faculty Vice-Principal & Executive Dean, and Faculty Dean for Taught Programmes; - v. assistant internal examiners; - vi. administrative staff associated with the SEB. - 1.32.
+Attendance at the SEB shall be compulsory for all members except the Vice-Principal (Teaching & Learning) and the DEB Chair, unless the absence is approved by the Head of School or Institute. - 1.33.
 The quorum of an SEB shall require the presence of the external examiners.
 Exceptionally, where an external examiner is unable to attend, the meeting may go ahead in their absence provided that their comments are sought prior to the meeting and reported at the meeting, and that all recommendations and decisions are endorsed by them. - 1.34.
-The quorum of an SEB shall comprise 50 percent of the total membership, excluding the Vice-Principal (Teaching & Learning), and including internal, external, and intercollegiate examiners. - 1.35.
+The quorum of an SEB shall comprise 50 per cent of the total membership, excluding the Vice-Principal (Teaching & Learning) and the DEB Chair, and including internal, external, and intercollegiate examiners. - 1.35.
 In the event that a meeting does not meet the quorum, a suspension of regulations may be sought in advance to enable the meeting to take place. - 1.36.
 Where one or more sub-board is established it is permissible for the internal examiners to attend only the sub-board, provided that their views can be represented at the SEB, normally through the chair of the sub-board.